 Executive Summary

-While the potential admittance of some portion of negative Interest Maintenance Reserve (IMR) is being considered by the Statutory Accounting Practices (E) Working Group (SAPWG), continued guidance on the proper practice for allocating IMR for principles-based reserving (PBR) and asset adequacy testing purposes may be helpful for companies in the near term.
+Statutory Accounting Practices (E) Working Group (SAPWG) adopted changes in INT 23-01T on August 13, 2023 that allowed the admittance of some portion of negative Interest Maintenance Reserve (IMR) under certain conditions.
+Given this update, continued guidance on the proper practice for allocating IMR for principles-based reserving (PBR) and asset adequacy testing purposes may be helpful for companies in the near term.

 Background

 LATF issued guidance on November 17, 2022 (Attachment A) on allocating negative IMR (PIMR) in VM-20, VM-30, VM-31.
-Since then, SAPWG has continued to discuss the potential admittance of some portion of negative IMR.
+Since then, SAPWG has adopted changes to allow the admittance of some portion of negative IMR under certain conditions.
 In light of these ongoing discussions, continued guidance is needed to ensure consistent treatment for negative IMR in PBR and asset adequacy testing.
 Due to the timing of Valuation Manual updates, the earliest that such guidance can practically be added to the Valuation Manual is for year-end 2025.
 Therefore, LATF is issuing additional guidance for 2023 and 2024.

 Recommendation